open/close all folders

 - Big Damn Heroes: One of the most unexpected and triumphant instances in the whole show, especially since up until then he had done nothing but lose, big time.
-See Crowning Moment of Awesome and Took a Level in Badass.
+See Moment of Awesome and Took a Level in Badass.

-- Cool Ship: The Percival had very smooth lines and was the most advanced ship in the Imperial Navy at the time of its commissioning.
+- Cool Ship: His second flagship, the Percival had very smooth lines and was the most advanced ship in the Imperial Navy at the time of its commissioning.

 - The Determinator: At Vermilion Yang's ships shot down his flagship from under him three times.
 He found another every time, and continued fighting.

 - Friendly Enemy: Acts like this towards Yang Wen-li when the latter boards the Brünhilde and towards Julian when paying respect at Yang Wenli's funeral in Iserlohn.
 Not bad for the man who had taken an oath in Odin's name to kill Yang Wenli after Admiral Kempff's death.
 He also stands out among the admirals in that he is often chosen by Reinhard as representative in diplomatic work with the Republicans.

 - Made of Iron: How did you think he got his nickname?